-Research Articles: original findings in the field of psychophysiology.
-These include experimental studies, theoretical contributions, and papers on methodology, including statistical analysis, experimental procedures, instrumentation, and computer techniques.Review Articles: full-length evaluative reviews on topics of interest to the journals readership.
+The International Journal of Psychophysiology publishes original articles in any area of psychophysiological research, as described below.Research Articles: original findings in the field of psychophysiology.
+These include experimental studies, theoretical contributions, and papers on methodology, including statistical analysis, experimental procedures, instrumentation, and computer techniques.

 Special Issues: The Journal welcomes proposals for Special Issues on topics in any area of psychophysiology.
 Those wishing to serve as Guest Editor for a Special Issue should prepare a proposal that explains the importance of the topic, the anticipated contribution in advancing understanding of the area, a list of potential contributors, and a timeframe for production.
-Proposals should be sent to the Editor-in-Chief, Dr. Connie C. Duncan (email@example.com).Editorials: Suggestions for opinion pieces on issues (scientific, social, or political) that affect research in the field are welcome.
+Proposals should be sent to the Editor-in-Chief, Dr. Michael Larson (firstname.lastname@example.org).Editorials: Suggestions for opinion pieces on issues (scientific, social, or political) that affect research in the field are welcome.

 If you use the acronym IJP or IOP in your Covering Letter or Manuscript, please ensure that you put the full titles of International Journal of Psychophysiology and International Organization of Psychophysiology when you first use the acronym.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.